EXERCISE / BODY-TYPE INFO

 |Number of Intervals||Sprints||Rest|

-This video shows examples of cardio equipment to use when perform your interval training.
+This video shows examples of cardio exercises to use when performing the sprint phase of your interval training.
+Choose one thats suits your level.

 Hold each position for 1 minute and increase the length of time on particularly tight muscles.